 BMT Tax Depreciation makes the process of completing a tax depreciation schedule easy.

 After receiving some of the property’s basic information, our expert term will provide a free initial estimate of what to expect in the first financial year.
 From here, a specialist BMT site inspector will carry out a site inspection of the investment property.
-The site inspection is a vital step as this allows BMT to find every depreciable asset available and ensure ATO compliance.
+The is a vital step as it allows BMT to find every depreciable asset available and ensure ATO compliance.

 Following the site inspection, BMT will complete a tax depreciation schedule to provide to the investor and their accountant.
 The tax depreciation schedule only needs to be completed once as it lasts the lifetime of the property, and can be updated when additions are made to the property

 BMT found clients an average of almost $9,000 in first full financial year deductions last financial year.
-To maximise the cash return from your investment property, Request a Quote or contact BMT on 1300 728 726.
+To learn more about depreciation, Request a Quote or contact BMT on 1300 728 726.